george-pov/YTSkedy/docs/ui/development/development-guidelines.md

 Prefer Angular Signal Forms (`@angular/forms/signals`) for complex validated
 forms: a typed model signal plus a `schema()` of path-bound validators.
-Reactive forms remain acceptable where Signal Forms does not yet fit; avoid template-driven forms.
+Reactive forms are acceptable for simple or compatibility-bound forms; avoid template-driven forms.

 For complex forms, keep implementation explicit: